HopkinsPsychedelic/connectome_harmonic_core/README.md

     --hcp_dir /data/hcp_test_retest_pp/source_data \
     --participant_label 105923

 In the below example, I run CHAP-BIDS.
 In addition to the two positional arguments discussed above, --mrtrix_dir, --ciftify_dir, and --freesurfer_dir are all required.
-Each of these should be set to the overall directory (i.e. not an individual subject's directory).
+Each of these should be set to the overall output directory of that software (i.e. not an individual subject's directory).

     sudo docker run -it --rm \
     -v /data/HCP_Raw:/data/HCP_Raw/ \